• Skip to primary navigation

 Instructions

-• While the rice is soaking, transfer the whole spices to a cup filled with a third of a cup of water and also soak.
+• While the rice is soaking, soak the whole spices in a cup of water.

 • Using the same pot, heat the cooking oil and add the beef and onions.
-Reduce the heat to low and fry for about 5 minutes, or until the onions are brown, stirring continuously so it does not burn.
-The meat will also brown up during this process.
+Fry the beef and onions in the same pot for about 5 minutes, or until the onions are brown and the meat is browned.

-• Add the measured hot water and broth to the pot.
-Next, add the rice then increase the heat to a high, and cook uncovered for 7-8 minutes, until much but not all of the water has been absorbed.
-Check and add more salt if necessary.
+• Pour the measured hot water and broth into the pot.
+Add the rice and increase the heat to high.
+Cook uncovered for 7-8 minutes until most of the water has been absorbed.
+Check and add more salt if needed.

 • Allow it to sit for 5 minutes, before serving.
-Serve Swahili Kenyan pilau hot, with kachumbari and enjoy!
+Serve hot, with kachumbari, steamed cabbage, or your favourite dishes.

 Notes